ImageMagick/Usage-Markdown/bugs/future/index.md

 While NetPBM/PbmPlus images are sometimes SRGB (real images) and sometimes RGB (mathematical images and gradients).

-Continuing this problem... is that -colorspace SRGB of an image (currently marked as RGB) actually converts from SRGB to linear RGB for processing (marked as SRGB internally).
-EG: the colorspace definations of RGB and SRGB in IMv6 is reversed!
+Continuing this problem... is that -colorspace SRGB of an image (currently marked as RGB) actually converts from SRGB to linear RGB for processing (marked as SRGB internally). e.g.: the colorspace definitions of RGB and SRGB in IMv6 are reversed!
 This should not be changed in IMv6, as it it too throughly embedded, but it should only be fixed in IMv7.

 The problem with this is that 'draw' functions is designed to do its anti-aliasing of lines and circles in linear RGB space.